-For those in the secret, Paris is an infinite source of corners that you can visit.
-But how do you think outside the box when you don’t know Paris that well?
-In this post, we have selected for you ten places that only true Parisians know about!
+For those in the know, Paris is an endless source of hidden corners to explore.
+But how do you think outside the box when you’re not familiar with Paris?
+In this article, I’ve selected ten places that only true Parisians know about!

 1) Petite Ceinture